 What to do during Christmas vacation week

-The kids will be on school vacation the week between Christmas and New Year (December 25, 2017-January 1, 2018 and there are some great events and things to do to keep them busy and having fun.
+The kids will be on school vacation from Saturday, December 22 through Tuesday, January 1 and there are some great events and things to do to keep them busy and having fun.

 More information: Amoskeag Fishways is located at 6 Fletcher Street in Manchester, NH.
 This is a free event and all are invited to attend.

 Get loud and stomp your feet with NH’s own Recycled Percussion.

 The Manchester-based group, who rose to fame on America’s Got Talent, will be criss-crossing the Granite State for a number of special shows from December 26 - January 5.
 Catch them at Rochester Opera House on December 26, Colonial Theatre on December 27, The Palace Theatre on December 28 through January 1 and Flying Monkey Playhouse on January 4-5.